 Singh et al. examined the amount of modified tubulin in the brains from people who were not depressed as well as those from people with depression who died by suicide and by other causes.
 All the brains contained the same amount of modified tubulin, but the brains of people with depression had less modified tubulin in the lipid rafts.
 This could allow more tubulin to trap Gαs in the lipid rafts, preventing cAMP production.
-Tubulin could provide a diagnostic marker of depression and a target of antidepressant treatment.
+Tubulin could provide a diagnostic marker of depression and a target for antidepressant treatment.

 Reference: “Membrane-Associated α-Tubulin Is Less Acetylated in Postmortem Prefrontal Cortex From Depressed Subjects Relative to Controls: Cytoskeletal Dynamics, HDAC6 and Depression” by Harinder Singh, Justyna Chmura, Runa Bhaumik, Ghanshyam N. Pandey, Mark M. Rasenick and Jesse Brown, 13 April 2020, JNeurosci.

 Be the first to comment on "Scientists Identify Structural Protein for the Diagnosis and Treatment of Depression"